palantirnet/search_api_federated_solr/README.md

 1. Configure the application route and settings at `/admin/config/search-api-federated-solr/search-app/settings`
 1. Set permissions for `Use Federated Search` and `Administer Federated Search` for the proper roles.
 1. Optional: [Theme the ReactJS search app](docs/theme.md)
-1. Optional: Add the federated search page form block to your site theme
+1. Optional: Add the federated search page form block to your site theme + configure the block settings

 ### Updating the bundled React application